deegrams221/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b) O(n^2)
-    n is not constant and there is a nested while loop within a for loop
+    n is not constant and there is a nested while loop within a for loop ** correct answer is O(n log n) as the size of the input increases, the runtime used grows at a slightly faster rate

 c) O(n)
     n, or 'bunnies', is constant and there is no loop